mhorpheus/test/DFIR-Hotline.md

 ## Hotline Operations
 The Hotline is supported by a primary, secondary on-call person.
 This means, that PagerDuty will attempt to connect a caller with a primary on-call person.
 If this person is not available or do not pick up a call within 30 seconds, PagerDuty will redirect the call to a secondary on call person.
 To provide an necessary reliability, in the event that neither are available to pick up a call, there are two additional layers: geography lead and an option to leave a voicemail.

-Every member of X-Force IR who is tasked with Hotline duty is obliged to set up their mobile phone and PagerDuty profile according to instruction provided [here](DFIR-PagerDuty.md#newcomer-on-boarding).
+Every member of XFIR who is tasked with Hotline duty is obliged to set up their mobile phone and PagerDuty profile according to instruction provided [here](DFIR-PagerDuty.md#newcomer-on-boarding).

-A number of X-Force IR Clients maintain a close business relationship with individual X-Force IR Consultants that they have already worked with or who are their designated primary contact points.
-They tend to request X-Force IR assistance by reaching out to this person, instead of calling the Hotline.
-In such a case, the X-Force IR Consultant should politely remind the Client that the official process, to call the X-Force IR Hotline, is likely to provide the quickest response and provides 24/7/365 coverage.
+A number of XFIR Clients maintain a close business relationship with individual XFIR Consultants that they have already worked with or who are their designated primary contact points.
+They tend to request XFIR assistance by reaching out to this person, instead of calling the Hotline.
+In such a case, the XFIR Consultant should politely remind the Client that the official process, to call the XFIR Hotline, is likely to provide the quickest response and provides 24/7/365 coverage.

 ### On-Call Person Responsibilities
 Both the Primary and Secondary persons on call are responsible for following activities during their shift: